Japanese hiragana (平仮名 or ひらがな), one of the Japanese alphabet, are the most basic characters used in Japanese today.

 Furigana or rubi are the small hiragana texts written on top or right hand side of kanji to give the pronunciation of kanji.

-For example, the small hiragana "にほん" in the red boxes in the figure below are the furigana of the kanji "日本".
+For example, the small hiragana "にほん" in the red boxes of the right figure are the furigana of the kanji "日本".

 For example, in this Japanese verb "to eat" (食べる), the last two hiragana (べる) are the okurigana.